Current fluctuations in open quantum systems: Bridging the gap between quantum continuous measurements and full counting statistics: Solution methods

 [We use the same notation $V$ as in Eq.~\eqref{Gaussian_V_diff} to emphasize how these two matrices play similar roles, despite being different.]
 The average current again readily follows:

 The relevant part of the two-point function~\eqref{F_jump} will now take the form

 We thus now need a 4-operator correlation function.
 For Gaussian states, we can do this using Wick's theorem~\cite{Wick1950}.
-Let $R_i$ denote operators which are arbitrary linear combinations of the $b$'s and $b^\dagger$'s.
+Let $R_i$ denote operators that are arbitrary linear combinations of the $b$ and $b^\dagger$ operators.
 Wick's theorem states that for any Gaussian state,

 With this result at hand, we obtain after many simplifications